apacheignite/documentation/basic-concepts/ignite-life-cycle.md

 [/block]
 The `Ignition` class starts individual Ignite nodes in the network topology.
 Note that a physical server (like a computer on the network) can have multiple Ignite nodes running on it.

-Here is how you can start grid node locally with all defaults [block:code]
+Here is how you can start a grid node locally with all the defaults:
+[block:code]
 {
   "codes": [